wtg/shuttletracker/README.md

 1. Install Go (https://golang.org/doc/install)
 2. Ensure your `$GOPATH` is set correctly, and is apart of your `$PATH`
+   * From the bash terminal:`vi ~/.bashrc` to edit the file
+   * Press 'G' to go to the end of file.Press 'A' to append to the end of the line.
+Press enter twice.
+Then add the following line(change the 'username'):
+     `GOPATH=/home/username/.go
+      export GOPATH
+      PATH=$PATH:$GOPATH/bin # Add GOPATH/bin to PATH for scripting`
+   * Then press escape, then press ':wq' and enter.
+   * Type command in the terminal `source ~/.bashrc`
 3. Run `go get github.com/wtg/shuttletracker`
 4. Install `govendor`  by running `go get -u github.com/kardianos/govendor`
 5. Switch to the Shuttle Tracker directory (`$GOPATH/src/github.com/wtg/shuttletracker`)